kenneth-yu/throwback-aim-client/README.md

 * Ruby on Rails Backend (https://github.com/kenneth-yu/throwback-aim-server)

-This appliction relies on Action Cable and Websockets to instantly send messages cross browser in real-time.
+This application relies on Action Cable and Websockets to instantly send messages cross browser in real-time.